Chapter 25: Outfoxing A Dilettante

 On the right was a tall and muscular gorilla with charcoal-grey fur.
 He wore a forest green bodysuit and combat boots.
 The ape flared his nostrils as the two ladies and Tails entered the room.
 “Alright ladies,” he grunted, sweeping his hand horizontally with a flourish.
 “Line up in front of the Don!”

-The three Mobians did as they were asked as the chair swiveled around to reveal Don Corneo.
-He was a wide bodied toad with olive green skin, very little neck and a shock of bleach-blonde hair on top of his balding head.
+The three Mobians did as they were asked as the chair swivelled around to reveal Don Corneo.
+Cream forced herself not to flinch at the sight of the Mobian.
+He was a wide-bodied toad with olive-green skin, very little neck and a shock of bleach-blonde hair on top of his balding head.
 He wore a white shirt with the collar and three buttons undone to expose his chest, blue pants that stretched at the waistline and a red coat with white fur trim around the wrists and neck.
 He chomped on a cigar as his yellow eyes roved over the three ladies in front of him.
-He grinned lecherously.

 “Oh-hoh-hoh!”
-He guffawed heartily as he hopped over the desk in an ungracious manner.
+He guffawed heartily, a lecherous grin growing on his lips as he hopped over the desk in an ungracious manner.
 “What a fine selection today!
 Now, who should I choose?”

 “Should I pick this lovely beauty here?”
 Corneo asked loudly.
 He turned and walked to the other side of the room, standing in front of and scrutinizing Cosmo next.
 “Or this ravishing one?
 Hmm…”